- Alternative High School Diploma Programs

 - We are re-imagining the middle school experience and expanding middle school options in the Holyoke Public Schools.
-Opening new middle schools is aligned with our vision of a pathway for every student, responds to community input and creates more choice for students and families.
-In Fall 2016, we launched the P3 Personal Pathway Program at Peck and last year, we opened the Holyoke STEM Academy and Veritas Prep Holyoke School.
+Opening new middle schools (Holyoke STEM Academy and Veritas Prep Holyoke School) is aligned with our vision of a pathway for every student, responds to community input and creates more choice for students and families.
 Additionally, to support our move to the middle school model, we have received approval from the Massachusetts School Building Authority (MSBA) to study options for constructing two new middle school buildings.

 - The dual language two-way immersion program that promotes grade-level academic achievement, bilingualism, biliteracy and multicultural competence has been expanded to include fifth-grade students at Metcalf and a new second-grade classroom at E.N.
 White School.
 Free preschool programs are now available in most of our neighborhood schools and boast family-friendly scheduling options.

 - The Valley Opportunity Council (VOC) early education preschool programs at Holyoke’s Morgan School and Sullivan School have achieved the highest designation from the Commonwealth of Massachusetts known as Quality Rating and Improvement System (QRIS), standards that incorporate various regulation and research on child development into the rating system.